Electoral systems of the Australian states and territories: Date of elections

 By federal law, state elections cannot take place on the same day as a federal election, which takes precedence if there is a conflict of dates.
 Federal elections have been held on a Saturday since the 1913 federal election.

 All state and territory lower houses have four-year terms, and all mainland states and territories terms are fixed and determined by statute.

-In New South Wales, elections are held on the last Saturday in March every 4th year, with the next election due on 25 March 2023.
+In New South Wales, elections are held on the last Saturday in March every 4th year, with the last election being on 25 March 2023, and the next election due on 27 March 2027.
 In Victoria, elections are held on the last Saturday in November every 4th year.
 The last election was on 26 November 2022, and the next election will be held on 28 November 2026.
 Prior to the 2006 Victorian election, Victorian parliamentary elections could be held any time at the discretion of the government in the last year of their four-year term of office.
 This meant that, in practice, the average period between elections was somewhat less than the maximum four years.

 Queensland holds elections every 4th year on the last Saturday in October with the most recent election held on 31 October 2020.
 In Western Australia, elections are held every 4th year on the second Saturday in March with the next election due in March 2025.

 In South Australia, section 28 of the Constitution Act 1934, as amended in 2001, directs elections must be held on the third Saturday in March every four years unless this date falls the day after Good Friday, occurs within the same month as a Commonwealth election, or the conduct of the election could be adversely affected by a state disaster.
 The timing of the Tasmanian lower house election is determined by the premier of Tasmania.

+Electoral systems used

+Of Australia's six states and two territories, two use STV for election of members of their lower house.
+The rest use alternative voting (Instant-runoff voting).
+Below is a breakdown of each state and territory's electoral systems;